MarianaZavarunska/crawler/README.md

 4. showed all results in the table(count crawledData), and to see, exactly, what was found in the page, I use list component;
 5. implemented the logic of depth and showing the result;
+6. add loader;
-6. set up linter & prettier;
+7. set up linter & prettier;

 USE: local variables; material-ui; Reactjs, TypeScript, axios;